Debt Collection Laws

 - Harass you, your friends, or your family

-The Federal Fair Debt Collection Practices Act (FDCPA) gives you these rights and protections against creditors.
-It also protects your spouse, parents (if you are a minor), legal guardian, executor, or an administrator.
+The federal Fair Debt Collection Practices Act(FDCPA) is a consumer protection law that gives you these rights and protections against creditors.
+It also protects your spouse, parents (if you are a minor), legal guardian, executor, or administrator.

-How Creditors Can Contact You or Talk to You
+How Creditors May Contact You

 A collection agent can call your work or call your work phone unless your employer prohibits these calls.
 You need to work with your attorney or tell the collection company that they cannot contact you at work.